Daniel L. Goodwin

-Mr. Goodwin's passionate focus on ethics in business led to The Inland Real Estate Group of Companies winning the coveted Better Business Bureau Annual Ethics Award twice in the last four years out of 1,700 nominees.
+Mr. Goodwin's passionate focus on ethics in business led to The Inland Real Estate Group of Companies winning the coveted Better Business Bureau Annual Ethics Award twice in the last four years out of 1,700 nominees, which is a rare occurrence.
+He also serves on the Chicago Better Government Association Board of Directors.
+Mr. Goodwin has not only contributed generously to local charities and civic organizations, but has volunteered his time as a board member and consultant for more than 14 not-for-profit organizations over the years.

 DuPage Airport Authority

-Mr. Goodwin was appointed to the Board of the DuPage Airport Authority in November 2002, was elected Chairman in 2003 and served for 10 years.
-Prior to his appointment, the Airport suffered annual operating losses and was $26 million in debt.
-Since his appointment, operating losses were turned into operating profits, all airport debt was repaid, and for the first time, the government-owned airport is debt free.
-The property tax levy was reduced from $18 million to $6 million, and the Airport has recently been rebating $1 million back to the taxpayers.
+Mr. Goodwin was appointed to the Board of the DuPage Airport Authority, by the County Board Chairman, Robert Schillerstrom, in November 2002 for the purpose of turning around this public agency.Three months after his appointment, Mr. Goodwin was elected Chairman and served in that position for 10 years.
+Prior to Mr. Goodwin's taking over the reins, the airport was regularly in the news for all the wrong reasons.
+Property tax increases, operating losses, political patronage and a $26 million debt were some of the issues.
+Following his taking control of the airport, annual operating losses were turned into annual operating profits, all airport debt was repaid and for the first time, the government-owned airport is debt free.
+Patronage hiring was eliminated, the property tax levy was reduced from $18 million to $6 million, and the airport rebated $1 million back to taxpayers.
 The Gruen, Gruen & Associates Economic Impact Study showed that the DuPage Airport now generates over $106 million annualy in economic stimulation for the surrounding area.
 Mr. Goodwin was recognized for his efforts and has received local, state and national awards for the rare accomplishment of turning around the finances of a government entity by eliminating operating losses, reducing its property tax levy by two-thirds, paying off all debt and issuing rebates to taxpayers.

 Daniel Goodwin has spent the better part of a lifetime in public service as exemplified by the following list of awards: